 - User, training and renewal records.

 - All applications for the use of radiation sources must be lodged with Health and Safety allowing at least one month for processing.

 2. Process for source licensing

-(d) The Radiation Safety Adviser, Health and Safety Compliance, is responsible for purchasing any new radiation source.
+- The Radiation Safety Adviser, Health, Safety and Wellbeing, is responsible for purchasing any new radiation source.

 3. Monitoring and auditing

-(c) Reports on compliance and non-compliances will be provided to the Vice-Chancellor’s Advisory Group and the Health, Safety and Ethics Compliance Committee.
+- Reports on compliance and non-compliances will be provided to the Senior Leadership Team and the Health, Safety and Ethics Compliance Committee.

 University of Otago documentation:

 If you have any queries regarding the content of this policy, procedure or guideline or need further clarification, contact: